 The Seminole Express and Nite Nole

 The bus on campus is free to all FSU students with a valid FSUCard!
 The Seminole Express busses students around campus until 8:00 pm, then the Nite Nole takes over and provides late night transportation until 11:00 pm every day.
 They provide transportation all around campus.
+Check out apartments near the Seminole Express.
 To see these bus routes, download the TransLoc app by visiting the Star Metro website.

 You can also travel with StarMetro buses throughout the greater Tallahassee area for free with a valid FSUCard.
 You can look over the bus routes by visiting the Star Metro website.